 (JEN ta doo e' toe)

-Read this Patient Information before you start taking JENTADUETO and each time you get a refill.
+Read this Medication Guide carefully before you start taking JENTADUETO and each time you get a refill.
 There may be new information.
 This information does not take the place of talking to your doctor about your medical condition or your treatment.
 If you have any questions about JENTADUETO, ask your doctor or pharmacist.

 What is the most important information I should know about JENTADUETO?